invertedv/testGo/docs/dataBuild.md

 ### Data Build

+goMortgage will build the model/validate/assess ClickHouse table(s).
+As set up in the examples, these all reside in the same table.
+Disjoint sets of data are pulled for each of the three purposes.

-goMortgage is designed to be very flexible in building modeling data.
+goMortgage is designed to be flexible in building modeling data.
 However, there *is* a structure to the approach. goMortgage will pull stratified and simple random samples from the source loan-level database.

 In its current version, it is set up to work with the Fannie Mae data as built by this [app]().